olovm/cora-eclipse/readme.md

 ## Installing, runAll
 The runAll script will take you through the entire process of setting up a docker based development environment for Cora.
 It will go through all needed steps. </br>
-You can get your docker group id by running;
+You can get your docker group id by running:
 `getent group docker`

 Run:</br>